• Skip to main content

 Subscription Boxes

-There are many out there to chose from.
-Beauty, fitness, and even pet boxes that automatically come to your house every month to give you all the things you don’t even need to entice you to buy other things that you don’t need.
+There are many out there to choose from.
+Beauty, fitness, and even pet boxes automatically come to your house every month to give you all the things you don’t even need to entice you to buy other things that you don’t need.

-Skip them and set up a sinking fund to make purchases when you actually do need them.
+Skip them and set up a sinking fund to make purchases when you actually do need them or ask for gift cards for holidays.

 Bottled Water

-It’s not a big expense to buy a case of plastic bottles but when you are working on being a frugal living mom, every penny counts.
+It’s not a big expense to buy a case of plastic bottles, but every penny counts when you are working on being a frugal living mom.

 Baked Goods